elastic/connectors/docs/reference/opentext_documentum.md

 # Opentext Documentum Connector

-The [Elastic Opentext Documentum connector](../connectors/sources/opentext_documentum.py) is built with the Elastic connectors Python framework and is available as a self-managed [connector client](https://www.elastic.co/guide/en/enterprise-search/current/build-connector.html).
+The Elastic Opentext Documentum connector is written in Python using the [Elastic connector framework](https://github.com/elastic/connectors/tree/main).
+View the [source code for this connector](https://github.com/elastic/connectors/blob/main/connectors/sources/opentext_documentum.py).

 ## Availability and prerequisites

-This connector is available as a **connector client** from the **Python connectors framework**.
+This connector is available as a self-managed connector client.
 To use this connector, satisfy all [connector client requirements](https://www.elastic.co/guide/en/enterprise-search/master/build-connector.html).

 This connector is an **example connector** and is subject to change.
 The design and code is less mature than official GA features and is being provided as-is with no warranties.